Biocomputing-Teaching/Biomolecular-Interactions/practical/P01/README.md

 [Get Chrome](https://www.google.com/chrome/)

-If you have doubts please read the following for Ubuntu:
+If you have doubts, please read the following for Ubuntu:

 [How to install Chrome on Ubuntu](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-ubuntu-20-04/)